Are you a recycling superstar?

 (Better recycling option: Maine stores and other sites that recycle used light bulbs.)

-For a more detailed list of what can and cannot go in the bin, click here.
+A detailed list of what can and can’t go in the bin is available here.